lucasjmd/secret-sharing/README.md

 The degree of the polynomial is your threshold $t-1$.
 So if $S = 5$ and $t = 3$, we create a polynomial<br>
 $y = a_1x^2 + a_2x + 5$ - a quadratic polynomial that requires three points to uniquely define.<br>
 The coefficients $a_1$ and $a_2$ are randomly chosen and determine the sign and magnitude or the parabola<br>
 and the horizontal shift, respectively.
+This represents the 'noise' that makes the polynomial swing and vary wildly and obscures the secret.
 This make it so that given less than $t$ shares, it is impossible to know <br>
 the exact function and thus the secret.<br>

 Once the polynomial is built, each shareholder is than given a point on it.
 For example, say the resulting<br>